Adjerry91/VRCFaceTracking-Templates/README.md

 # VRCFaceTracking-Templates

-VRC Face Tracking Unity Demo setup for [VRCFaceTracking](https://github.com/benaclejames/VRCFaceTracking)
+VRC Face Tracking Unity templates to be used with [VRCFaceTracking](https://github.com/benaclejames/VRCFaceTracking)

 ## Prerequisites